Barely Random Algorithms and Collective Metrical Task Systems: Introduction

 \section{Introduction}

-Recent progress on the competitiveness of important online problems, such as the $k$-server problem, metrical service systems and metrical task systems have relied on the introduction of continuous optimization methods, such as the online primal-dual framework (see e.g. the book of \cite{buchbinder2009design}), and more recently, the online mirror descent framework \cite{bubeck2018k,bubeck2021metrical,bubeck2022shortest}.
+Recent progress on the competitive analysis of important online problems, such as the $k$-server problem, metrical service systems, and metrical task systems have relied on the introduction of continuous optimization methods, such as the online primal-dual framework \cite{buchbinder2009design,bansal2012primal,kevi2023primal}, and more recently, the online mirror descent framework \cite{bubeck2018k,bubeck2021metrical,bubeck2022shortest,bai2025unweighted}.
 By design, these methods assume that the online algorithm is provided with an infinite number of random bits.
-In this paper, we address the question of whether this requirement is inherent to the online problem, or specific to the methods at hand, by focusing on the influential example of metrical task systems \cite{seiden1999unfair,blum2000decomposition,fiat2000better,bubeck2021metrical,coester2019pure}.
+In this paper, we address the question of whether this requirement is inherent to the online problem or specific to the methods at hand, by focusing on the influential example of metrical task systems \cite{seiden1999unfair,blum2000decomposition,fiat2000better,bubeck2021metrical,coester2019pure}.

 To answer this question, we study the notion of barely random algorithm, introduced by \cite{reingold1994randomized} in the early days of competitive analysis of online algorithms: ``We call an algorithm that uses a bounded number of random bits regardless of the number of requests \textit{barely random}''.
-In the case of the metrical task system, we will observe that this notion is particularly fruitful, as it connects various aspects of online decision making such as collective systems, switching costs, and advice complexity.
+In the case of metrical task systems, we will observe that this notion is particularly fruitful, as it connects various aspects of online decision-making, such as collective systems, switching costs, and advice complexity.

+Metrical Task Systems (MTS) is a central problem in online algorithms and online learning \cite{ramesh2022movement,chen2020minimax,dinitz2022algorithms,goel2019beyond,buchbinder2012unified,daniely2019competitive} which recently attracted the interest of the community working on learning-augmented algorithms \cite{anand2021regression,chlkedowski2021robust,antoniadis2021learning,christianson2023optimal,antoniadis2023mixing}.
+In essence, the problem is similar to the classical learning setting of `prediction with expert advice' \cite{littlestone1994weighted}, with the key difference that there is a cost associated to switching between experts.
+We now describe the setting of metrical task systems \cite{borodin1992optimal} in a way that highlights the role played by the source of randomness.